 See Page 9 of Quarterly Financial Supplement for additional rate detail.

-Fully-taxable equivalent net interest income decreased $3.2 million, or 1%, from the 2012 second quarter.
-This reflected the impact of a 4 basis point decrease in the fully-taxable equivalent net interest margin (NIM) to 3.38% as average earning assets were essentially unchanged.
+Fully-taxable equivalent net interest income decreased $4 million, or 1%, from the 2012 third quarter.
+This reflected the impact of a 4 basis point decrease in the fully-taxable equivalent net interest margin (NIM) to 3.34%, as average earning assets were essentially unchanged with 5% loan growth offset by the planned reduction in investment securities.
 The primary items impacting the decrease in the NIM were:

 Partially offset by:

-- 16 basis point positive impact from the mix and yield of deposits reflecting the strategic focus on changing the funding sources to no-cost demand deposits and low cost money markets deposits.
+- 15 basis point positive impact from the mix and yield of deposits reflecting the strategic focus on changing the funding sources from higher rate time deposits to no-cost demand deposits and low cost money market deposits.

-Compared to the 2013 first quarter, fully-taxable equivalent net interest income increased $1.4 million, or less than 1%, reflecting a $0.2 billion increase in average earnings assets as well as an additional day in the quarter, partially offset by a 4 basis point decrease in NIM.
-The primary items affecting the NIM were a 7 basis point negative impact from the mix and yield of earning assets, which was partially offset by a 3 basis point positive impact from the mix and yield of deposits.
+Compared to the 2013 second quarter, fully-taxable equivalent net interest income was unchanged, reflecting a $0.1 billion increase in average earnings assets as well as an additional day in the quarter, primarily offset by a 4 basis point decrease in NIM.
+The primary items affecting the NIM were a 4 basis point negative impact from the mix and yield of earning assets and the 3 basis point negative impact of the $750 million of debt issued during the quarter, partially offset by the 3 basis point benefit from lower cost deposits and increased equity.

-Table 4 – Average Earning Assets – C&I and Automobile Continue To Drive Growth
+Table 4 – Average Earning Assets – Automobile and C&I Continue To Drive Growth

 |Average Loans and Leases|